HyesungKo/linux/readme-assignment4.md

 ## Assignment 4
 ### Question 1

-I did the assignment mybself.
+I did the assignment 4 myself.

 ### Question 2.
 Include a sample of your print of exit count output from dmesg from “with ept” and “without ept”.